 9. Don’t work with jerks

 Life is too short, our time is too precious, and our reputation too important to work with people who suck.
 Every year, we’ve turned down clients that would hurt our morale or our morals.
 And probably every year we’ve parted ways with clients who weren’t aligned in how we want to do business.
-The work we do on this earth is a reflection of who we are, and we want to continually do that in a direction which reflects better upon us.
+The work we do on this earth is a reflection of who we are, and we want to continually do that in a direction that reflects better upon us.